Health & Safety Protocol

-- All of our Essential Persons working on resort property have completed the mandatory Vermont Occupational Safety and Health or VOSHA COVID-19 Safety Training.
+- All of our staff working on resort property have completed the mandatory Vermont Occupational Safety and Health or VOSHA COVID-19 Safety Training.
 These same staff conduct a daily health & wellness screening, which includes a daily thermometer check.

-- We have staggered work shifts, lunches and breaks, and we are adhering to mask and social distancing requirements.
+- We have staggered work shifts, lunches and breaks, and we are adhering to mask and 6’ social distancing requirements whenever possible.